Please See the President's Messages & IMPORTANT Play Information

-Here's how it will work.
-You can bring your bottle donations to the Ottewell when you come to shuffle and we'll take them to the bottle depot or our preference would be for you to take them to the bottle depot and turn the cash in to our volunteer at the registration table when you come to play shuffleboard.
+And, we are always willing to take donations.
+Collecting bottles is one way you can participate in this.
+You can bring your bottle donations to the Ottewell when you come to shuffle, and we'll take them to the bottle depot.
+Our preference would be for you to take them to the bottle depot and turn the cash in to our volunteer at the registration table when you come to play shuffleboard.

 June 26, 2020